eric-rizzi/teaching/_course_specifics/ml_ai.md

 #### Unit 3: Lists, Sets, and Maps

+In this unit, students learn about the power of Python's built-in data structures.
+In particular, they learn about the properties that the core data structures share and what makes them unique.
+From this foundation, students start to visualize different ways to link and traverse data.
+In particular, they come to understand how to build graphs and use them to represent FSMs and Markov Chains.
+The end result is the creation of a simplistic ChatBot that highlights how data and program combine to create an interesting result.

 ##### Keywords

-Data Structures, JSON, Finite State Machines, Debugging, Markov Chains
+Data Structures, JSON, Manufactoria, Finite State Machines, Markov Chains

 ##### Resources